rapidsai/cudf/docs/cudf/source/developer_guide/library_design.md

 ### Variable width data types
 Weak references are implemented only for fixed-width data types as these are only column types that can be mutated in place.
-Deep copies of variable width data types return shallow-copies of the Columns, because these types don't support real in-place mutations to the data.
+Requests for deep copies of variable width data types always return shallow copies of the Columns, because these types don't support real in-place mutation of the data.
 Internally, we mimic in-place mutations using `_mimic_inplace`, but the resulting data is always a deep copy of the underlying data.